mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2019-10-07-lorawan-gateway-shootout-laird-rg186/index.md

 Once the connection has been made, the Dashboard will show that the gateway is connected to The Things Network, and the status indicator will go green.

-#### Connecting to LoRaServer
+#### Connecting to ChirpStack

-Connecting to LoRaServer is a little bit more involved if you are running an up-to-date installation (i.e. v3 or above), as the firmware on the RG1xx only supports version 2.x of LoRaServer.
+Connecting to ChirpStack is a little bit more involved if you are running an up-to-date installation (i.e. v3 or above), as the firmware on the RG1xx only supports version 2.x of ChirpStack.

-Full instructions on how to configure the Laird RG1xx to talk to v2 of the LoRaServer are [available on the website](https://www.loraserver.io/lora-gateway-bridge/gateway/laird/) and will take a similar amount of time as connecting to The Things Network, however for version 3 of LoRaServer you'll need to do the following:
+Full instructions on how to configure the Laird RG1xx to talk to v2 of the ChirpStack are [available on the website](https://www.chirpstack.io/lora-gateway-bridge/gateway/laird/) and will take a similar amount of time as connecting to The Things Network, however for version 3 of ChirpStack you'll need to do the following:

-   1. [Follow the instructions](https://www.loraserver.io/lora-gateway-bridge/gateway/laird/#semtech-forwarder) on the LoRaServer website to configure the Semtech Forwarder
+   1. [Follow the instructions](https://www.chirpstack.io/lora-gateway-bridge/gateway/laird/#semtech-forwarder) on the ChirpStack website to configure the Semtech Forwarder
-   2. Install [LoRa Gateway Bridge](https://www.loraserver.io/lora-gateway-bridge/install/) onto either a server or another device on the same network as the gateway
+   2. Install [LoRa Gateway Bridge](https://www.chirpstack.io/lora-gateway-bridge/install/) onto either a server or another device on the same network as the gateway
-   3. Configure the Semtech Forwarder to point to the LoRa Gateway Bridge that you've just setup, and then configure the LoRa Gateway Bridge to connect to your LoRaServer
+   3. Configure the Semtech Forwarder to point to the LoRa Gateway Bridge that you've just setup, and then configure the LoRa Gateway Bridge to connect to your ChirpStack

 In the case of v3, you won't see the status indicator on the dashboard change colour, so the only way to confirm that the gateway is connected is to log into the console and check the last time it reported in.

-{{< bundle-image alt="A working gateway in the LoRaServer Dashboard" name="status" >}}
+{{< bundle-image alt="A working gateway in the ChirpStack Dashboard" name="status" >}}

 ### RG186 Summary